5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 5. You will be notified once it's done:</br> ![Done2](https://user-images.githubusercontent.com/76865553/140290803-3298dc72-d6cb-43c5-b65e-2d9b77c52ac5.png)
 6. Done – Config OpenCore, Drivers, Kexts and Resources are up to date now.

-## NOTE
+## NOTES

+- The lists shown in the Sync Window are scrollable.
+Whether or not the scrollbars are displayed,is based on the scrollbar behavior selected in "System Settings" > "General".
-As of now, OCAT will always use the latest OpenCore Build available under https://github.com/acidanthera/OpenCorePkg/actions.
+- As of now, OCAT will always use the latest OpenCore Build available under https://github.com/acidanthera/OpenCorePkg/actions.